 When a tumor begins in the CNS

 A CNS tumor begins when healthy cells within the brain or the spinal cord change and grow out of control, forming a mass.
-A CNS tumor can be either cancerous or benign, and both types can potentially be dangerous.
+A CNS tumor can be either cancerous or benign.
+Both types need medical care.
 A cancerous tumor is malignant, meaning it can grow fast and spread to other parts of the body.
 A benign tumor means the tumor will often grow more slowly and will not spread to other parts of the body.

-A CNS tumor is especially problematic because a person’s thought processes and movements may be affected.
+A tumor found in the CNS is especially problematic because a person’s thought processes and movements may be affected.
 And, the tissues around the tumor are often vital to the body’s functioning.
-The treatment of a CNS tumor in infants and young children may be especially challenging because a child's brain is still developing.
+The treatment of a CNS tumor in infants and young children may be additionally challenging because a child's brain is still developing.
 Doctors consider all of these factors in creating the best treatment plan for each child with a CNS tumor.

 Types of CNS tumors in children

-In most instances, CNS tumors start in the normal cells of the brain and spinal cord called "neurons" and "glia."
+In most instances, CNS tumors start from the normal cells of the brain and spinal cord called "neurons" and "glia."
 Tumors that start from neurons include medulloblastoma and primitive neuroectodermal tumors (PNETs).
 Tumors that start from glia include glioma, astrocytoma, oligodendroglioma, and ependymoma.
 The tumor's specific name often reflects the CNS tumor's tissue of origin.

-In addition to the tumor's name, CNS tumors are described by grade.
+In addition to the tumor's name, CNS tumors are described by their grade.
 This means that each tumor is given a grade on a scale of I to IV (1 to 4).
 The tumor's grade reflects whether the tumor is likely to behave aggressively and whether it is likely to spread to other parts of the brain and spine.
 Grading is described later in this guide in more detail.
 There are also specific factors within each tumor type that affect how quickly the tumor will grow.
 Many of these differences depend on genetic changes found within the tumor (see Diagnosis).

 The following types of CNS tumors are most common among children: